-All candidate dossiers must be submitted to the Office of the Executive Vice President and Provost according to the following guidelines.
+All candidate dossiers must be submitted to the university promotion and tenure committee according to the following guidelines.

 Document Format: The dossier should be formatted as follows

 - font type of either Verdana or Arial

 - minimum font size of 11

 - single-spaced

 - double-spaced between paragraphs

 - margins of 1-inch left/right and top/bottom

 - pages are not numbered.